HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ### The revocable privacy option

-However to keep the service affordable and accessible to everyone, we developped a system that significantly reduces the amount of the deposit required.
+However to keep the service affordable and accessible to everyone, we developped a system that significantly reduces the amount of the deposit required, down to the cost of renting a bike for 1 day.
+In counterpart, the user must provide a file containing his personal data upon invocation of the smartcontract (via the rentbike function).
+However, we want that personal data to remain inaccessible to anyone unless the bike gets stolen.
+We developped a system that achieves this by using asymetric key encryption and a TEE (see footnote n4 for an explanation of this technology).
+This goal can be broken down in 3 subgoals:

+##### Users can’t revoke access to personal data once contract is invoked

+##### Only PIXI can see data if a bike is stolen

+##### Data is accessible only if Bike is stolen

+##### Step by step breakdown

+Here's how it works in the case of a bike theft:

+- The user encrypts his personal data with PIXI's public key (as well as any data sent on contract like the bikeID for example)
+- The user encrypts his personal data with the TEE's public key
+- The Smart Contract calls the TEE to decrypt the personal data
+- BIXI decrypts the

 ## Notes and bibliography